the-code-genin/cradle/README.md

 ### Configurations

-Cradle uses environmental variables to store configuration files, by default a **.env.example** file is present in the root directory, you need to copy and rename this to **.env**, then fill in the necessary details.
+Cradle uses environmental variables to store configuration files, by default a **.env.example** file is present in the root directory.
+If you didn't run the `composer setup` command, you will need to copy and rename this file to **.env**, then fill in the necessary details.
 These variables will be loaded into the app at bootstrap time and can be used any where in your code by calling the `getenv()` function or as a key in the global `$_ENV` variable.

 ### MVC